chaseruskin/legoHDL/ROADMAP.md

 - [ ] add -instl, -dnld, -mrkt as flags for list command (not mutually exclusive flags)
 - [ ] add ability to search by market

+- [ ] investigate whether to use `git checkout tag` then moving files OR continue using `git clone --single-branch` of tag for installation

 - [ ] have some way of notifying user that a block is missing from installations when trying to export

 - [-] add series of prompts to release command before actually doing anything